 My writing went well for the first six months.
 Then I read that Pope Francis had visited the September 11th Museum at World Trade Center.
 While there, he viewed a Bible found fused to molten metal in the rubble of the Twin Towers.
 It was open to Christ’s “turn the other cheek” message of forgiveness.

 “What?”
 I thought.
 “Forgive the terrorists who killed thousands that day?
 No way!”
 I was so shocked that just the thought of forgiving them made me sick.
 My characters in The Trilogy felt the same way.

-Over the past six years, that jolt and some related soul-searching stimulated my story to grow into three novels: Friendship; Too Much Can Kill and The Epidemics.
+Over the past seven years, that jolt and some related soul-searching stimulated my story to grow into three novels: Friendship; Too Much Can Kill and The Epidemics.
 Two of the characters that I met in storyland (Donna and Susan and their struggles with rape, deceit and homophobia) became so compelling that I didn’t get to the storyline about my mother and me until the third novel.

 The Friendship Trilogy focuses on three questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage, terrorism, polarization and pandemics?”
 “Which epidemic is the most harmful?
 Opioids, COVID or fear?”